 Normal readings have a top number between 90 and 120 and a bottom number between 60 and 80.
 If you have a reading of 90/60 (that’s 90 over 60) or lower, you may have low blood pressure.

 Having low numbers isn’t cause for alarm.
 It’s quite normal for one’s blood pressure to drop every once in a while.
-Symptoms of low blood pressure include feeling tired, dizzy, nauseous, sweaty, depressed, unusually thirsty, dehydrated, unfocused, or having rapid, shallow breathing, and blurry vision.
+Low blood pressure symptoms include feeling tired, dizzy, nauseous, sweaty, depressed, unusually thirsty, dehydrated, unfocused, or having rapid, shallow breathing, and blurry vision.
 If you have any of these symptoms, talk to your doctor.

 What causes low blood pressure?